kevinbowen777/dotfiles/README.md

 ## Adding Plugin Bundles ##

 Plugins that are published on github can be installed as submodules.
-For example, to install the [Nerdtree bundle][ntree], follow these steps:
+For example, to install the [Nerdtree bundle](http://github.com/scrooloose/nerdtree.git), follow these steps:

     cd ~/dotfiles
     git submodule add http://github.com/scrooloose/nerdtree.git/